On the local $L^2$-Bound of the Eisenstein Series: Introduction

 The proofs of the applications do not use \cref{thm:BCF} or \cref{thm:unramified} directly but instead use very similar methods.
 The reason that we cannot use the theorems directly is explained in \cref{rem:thm3 problems}.

 Instead, one can prove the theorems by proving a weighted version of \cref{thm:BCF}, where representations are weighted by how far they are from being tempered.
-Our method allows such a modification, by using a function $h_{R,q}$ on $\GL_n(\bbA)$ that is essentially the characteristic function of the $R$-radius ball at the archimedean places and of $K(q)$ at he non-archimedean places.
+Our method allows such a modification, by using a function $h_{R,q}$ on $\GL_n(\bbA)$ that is essentially the characteristic function of the $R$-radius ball at the archimedean places and of $K(q)$ at the non-archimedean places, where $K(q)$ is the principal congruence subgroup of level $q$ of $\GL_n$ over the finite adeles (see \cref{sec:complexity} below for the definition).
 This requires increasing $d(T)$ sufficiently slowly so that Arthur's formul{\ae} will still hold.

 In practice, we use the full distribution $J^T$ of Arthur, over the entire spectrum.
 The idea is to compare two different formul{\ae} of Arthur for $J^T(h_{R,q})$.
 On the one hand, the spectral side of the trace formula allows us to give a bound on $J^T(h_{R,q})$, given in \cref{prop:assing-blomer}.
 This is done by using the bound on $\mathcal{M}_L^T(\lambda,P)$ given in \cref{prop:calM bound} to reduce the problem to a sum which is bounded in the work of Assing--Blomer \cite[Theorem~7.1]{assing2022density}.